exponea/exponea-flutter-sdk/Documentation/in-app-content-blocks.md

 A carousel view filters available content blocks in the same way as a placeholder view:

-- The content block must meet the `Schedule` setting configured in the Engagement web app
+- The content block must meet the `Schedule` setting configured in the {user.mkg} web app
-- The content block must meet the `Display` setting configured in the Engagement web app
+- The content block must meet the `Display` setting configured in the {user.mkg} web app
 - The content must be valid and supported by the SDK

 The order in which content blocks are displayed is determined by: